 Our rating analysis considers a transaction's potential exposure to environmental, social, and governance (ESG) credit factors.
-For auto loan ABS, we view the exposure to environmental credit factors as above average, social credit factors as average, and governance credit factors as below average (see "ESG Industry Report Card: Auto
+For auto loan asset-backed securities, we view the exposure to environmental credit factors as above average, social credit factors as average, and governance credit factors as below average (see "ESG Industry Report Card: Auto Asset-Backed Securities," published on March 31, 2021).
+On this basis, we have applied similar assessments for this transaction.